Panchan Rina: Professional career

+2019–2022: Debut and two-division championships

 Rina made her professional debut facing high school student Erisa Kawashima at Pancrase Rebels Ring 1 Night on February 17, 2019, with the winner earning a multi-fight contract with Rebels.
 Rina won the fight by unanimous decision.
 For her second match, Rina faced Sae_KMG at Rebels 60 on April 20, 2019.
-It was contested under Rebels' Muay Thai rules, which do not allow elbows.
+It was contested under Rebels' Muay Thai rules, which allow elbows.
 Rina won by unanimous decision.
 At Rebels 61 on June 9, 2019, Rina had a kickboxing match against mixed martial artist Si Woo Park.
 She won by unanimous decision.
 In her fourth professional match, first with three-minute-long rounds, Rina faced Shoko at K.O Climax 2019 Summer Kick Fever on August 18, 2019.
 Although it was put on by the Knock Out promotion, the match used Rebels Muay Thai rules.
 Rina won the bout by majority decision.
 In another Rebels Muay Thai rules fight, Rina faced J-Girls Pinweight Champion Mirey at Knock Out × Rebels on October 4, 2019, and won by unanimous decision.
 On December 8, 2019, Rina faced Petchompoo Mor Krungthepthonburi at Shin Nihon Kickboxing Association's Soul in the Ring Climax.
 The doctor stopped the match at 2:20 of round one due to a cut on Mor Krungthepthonburi, earning Rina her first technical knockout.

 Because one of the judges scored their previous bout a draw, Rina requested a rematch with Shoko.
 It took place at Knock Out Championship 1 on February 11, 2020, with Rina winning by unanimous decision.
-Rebels then announced that Rina would face shoot boxer and former J-Girls Miniflyweight Champion Misaki Morita for the inaugural Rebels-Black Women's 46 kg Championship as the co-main event of Rebels 65.
+Rebels then announced that Rina would face shoot boxer and former J-Girls Miniflyweight Champion Misaki for the inaugural Rebels-Black Women's 46 kg Championship as the co-main event of Rebels 65.
 The match was sponsored by the manga series Taiga of Genesis, with the winner receiving an additional ¥200,000 from its author.
 Originally set for April 24, 2020, the event was rescheduled three times due to the COVID-19 pandemic in Japan, finally taking place on August 30, 2020.
 Rina won the match, and her first professional championship, by unanimous decision.
 In her first main event, Rina faced former Minerva Pinweight Champion Mari in a non-title match at Rebels 67 on November 8, 2020.
 She won the 47 kg bout by unanimous decision.
 Later that month, Rina underwent surgery on her right hand due to an injury she sustained in the fight.